-In the case of L. hoserae, versus L. albertisi, the need to look at mtDNA to confirm the validity of the species designation was slight.
+In the case of L. hoserae, versus L. albertisi, the need to look at mtDNA to confirm the validity of the species designation was at best slight and in my view, totally unnecessary.

 The two taxa are obviously very different, obviously allopatric, being split by a very substantive barrier and hence obviously different species (see for example O'Shea's comments on this in O'Shea 2007a).

-By contrast all the northern Leiopython are essentially similar in most respects, as conceded by Schleip, not divided by any obvious and permanent barriers and hence are the obvious targets for mtDNA analysis as inferred in the widely disseminated abstract, but not delivered on in the actual paper.
+By contrast all the northern Leiopython are essentially similar in most respects (phenotypically alike), as conceded by Schleip, not divided by any obvious and permanent barriers, extremely common throughout their range and hence are the obvious targets for mtDNA analysis as inferred in the widely disseminated abstract, but not delivered on in the actual paper.